Puppy Training 101

 It’s important to be aware that your puppy will have a tendency to mouth and bite you when you play with it, and that how you choose to respond to the biting matters a lot!

 Play-biting can be cute in the beginning, but remember, anything that you allow your puppy to do to you is something it will think is ok to do to someone else.
-As your puppy's main caregiver, it is up to you to train your puppy what behaviors are acceptable and what are not.
+To puppies, sometimes = anytime.
+As your puppy's main caregiver, it is up to you to train your puppy what behaviors are acceptable and which are not, especially when it comes to biting.

 Always have a toy handy when handling your puppy